rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 <!-- TODO later: Cut this into its own page -->

 Trait bounds are a common Obligation.
 Global and Trivial trait bounds are kinds of trait bounds where we already have enough information to determine if they are true or false.
+Item-wfck is responsible for finding and checking these bounds.

-- **Global bounds** are post-normalization bounds that don't contain any generic parameters (like `<T>` or `'a`) or bound variables (like `for<'b>`).
+- **Global bounds** are, in the old solver, post-normalization bounds that don't contain any generic parameters (like `<T>` or `'a`) or bound variables (like `for<'b>`).
-- **Trivial bounds** are bounds that do not need further normalization to determine if they're well-formed or not.
+- **Trivial bounds** are bounds that do not need further normalization to determine if they're well-formed or not. <!-- TODO: check with lcnr if this is genuinely what a trivial bound is. -->

 Consider the following function definition: